 A fatal flaw at the heart of Bush and Blair’s democratic crusade

 THERE ARE TWO competing visions of international relations.
 On the one side is the Blair-Bush “new” doctrine, which links world security to the spread of Western values.
 On the other side is the traditional doctrine of national sovereignty, which precludes intervention in the domestic affairs of sovereign states.
-In between wobbles the United Nations, whose charter commits it to uphold non-intervention, but which is pulled to the intervention by the present sentiment of its most powerful Western members.
+In between wobbles the United Nations, whose … Continue reading A fatal flaw at the heart of Bush and Blair’s democratic crusade

 A cautionary tale about how we got terrified of the risk monster

 CLEVER ELSIE, soon to be married to Hans, was sent down to the cellar by her mother to get some beer.
 She saw a pickaxe above her which had been forgotten by the masons.
-Clever Elsie was paralysed by the thought that “if I should marry Hans and we should get a little baby, and he grows up and we send him down to draw some beer, that pickaxe might suddenly fall down on his head and kill him”.
+Clever Elsie was paralysed by the thought that “if I should marry Hans and we should get a little baby, and … Continue reading A cautionary tale about how we got terrified of the risk monster

 At last, a power of sense at the UN